JNRowe/vim-configs/vimrc.rst

 ::

     if has('nvim')
-        let v:errmsg = 'This config will *NOT* work with nvim' echoerr v:errmsg
+        v:errmsg = 'This config will *NOT* work with nvim' echoerr v:errmsg
         cquit
     endif